amruta-d/CSC-780/README.md

 -Multi selection spinner
 -Google Maps API to search for a particular location -Alarm Manager to run a service automatically everyday.
+-Share feature where one parent can share the alert regarding the child with another parent

 ###Installation Steps
 (Note: in order to test the notification functionality two android phones are required for testing this app)